[Rev. 5/2/2022 8:34:52 AM--2021]

 (Added to NRS by 1971, 1949)

 NRS 687A.150 Immunity from liability.
-There is no liability, and no cause of action of any nature shall arise against any member insurer, the Association, its agents or employees, the Board of Directors, the Commissioner or the representatives of the Commissioner, for any reasonable action taken by them in the performance of their duties and powers under this chapter.
+There is no liability, and no cause of action of any nature shall arise against any member insurer, the Association, its agents or employees, the Board of Directors, the Commissioner or the representatives of the Commissioner, for any reasonable action taken, or any failure to act, by them in the performance of their duties and powers under this chapter.

-1. Upon the application of the Association or insured and upon cause shown, all proceedings in which the insolvent insurer is a party, or is obligated to defend a party, in any court in this state must be stayed for 3 months and any time thereafter ordered by the court after the date the insolvency is determined to permit proper defense by the Association of all pending causes of action.
-Cause may be established by affidavit showing the unavailability of the insolvent insurer’s files or records which are reasonably necessary for the Association to confirm coverage and adjust the claim.
+1. Subject to waiver by the Association in specific cases involving covered claims, all proceedings in which the insolvent insurer is a party, or is obligated to defend a party, in any court in this State must be stayed until the last day fixed by the court for the filing of claims and for such additional time thereafter as may be determined by the court from the date the insolvency is determined or an ancillary proceeding is instituted in this State, whichever is later, to permit proper defense by the Association of all pending causes of action.